ErickQuintanarT/SoftwareEngineer/README.md

   <details>
   <summary>All details</summary>

-  * Consume API to get 30 days and 90 days Healthy Reports and open them in native PDF Viewer
+  * Consume API to get 30 and 90 days Healthy Reports and open them in native PDF Viewer

   * Built a dynamic badge notification system with pagination support for unread reports